TSE-Systems/tse-analytics-docs/Writerside/topics/Main-Widgets.md

 of the main application window up to their liking.
 Users can hide/show some widgets by using **View** section in the main menu.

-The layout is saved when you quit application.
+The layout is saved when you quit the application.

 >**Note**: Default layout may be restored by clicking **View - Reset Layout** menu item.
 > {style='note'}